tpaxman/pycon-index/README.md

 # pycon-index
-For creating a table of PyCon talks and their Youtube links
+For creating a table of PyCon talks and their Youtube links.